 Importing Missing Namespaces

 When you use types whose namespaces have not been imported in the file, ReSharper helps you locate these types and add the missing namespace import directives.
-If there are several missing missing namespaces for unresolved types, e.g. after you paste a block of code in the file, ReSharper would import all these namespaces in a single action.
+If there are several missing namespaces for an unresolved type, for example, after you paste a block of code in the file, ReSharper would help you import all these namespaces in a single action.

-The import directives are added in alphabetical order: all
+The import directives are added in a fixed order: all

 In case several namespace contain the unresolved symbol, ReSharper lets you choose the namespace to import: